4/20 Vision: Weed Magic and Social Justice

 I’m by no means an expert, and there are many many other answers to this query, but here are just a few suggestions:

--If you buy Weed, try to factor in some extra money each time to donate to bail funds or other orgs that directly help people incarcerated for "Pot crimes".
+-Donate to bail funds or other orgs that directly help people incarcerated for “Pot crimes”.
 Last Prisoner Project is a great place to start.

 -Use your high to advocate for restorative justice by bugging your Reps about the RESPECT Resolution, which has been bouncing around in sub-committee for over a year